-In the schematic editor window, after creating the schematic a netlist is to be generated which contains information about the components present in the schematic created and their values specified.
-Although this netlist is present, it cannot be directly fed to the simulator.
-Here the KiCad-to-Ngspice converter comes into play.
-This tool converts the netlist generated from the schematic into another netlist which is compatible with Ngspice, the simulator used in eSim.
-The Convert KiCad to Ngspice window consists of five tabs namely Analysis, Source Details, Ngspice Model, Device Modeling and Subcircuits.
+In the Eeschema window, after creating the schematic the netlist is generated.
+This tool converts the generated KiCad spice netlist into Ngspice compatible netlist.
+The KiCad to Ngspice window consists of five tabs namely Analysis, Source Details, Ngspice Model, Device Modeling and Subcircuits.

 The details of these tabs are as follows.

-• Analysis: This feature helps the user to enter the parameters for performing different types of analysis such as Operating point analysis, DC analysis, AC analysis, transient analysis, DC Sweep Analysis.
+• Analysis: This feature helps the user to insert the parameters for performing different types of analysis such as Operating point analysis, DC analysis, AC analysis, transient analysis, DC Sweep Analysis.

-It has the facility to select the
+It has the facility to insert

-- Type of analysis and - The simulation parameter values for analysis - Source Details:eSim sources are added from eSim\Sources library in the schematic.
-Sources such as SINE, AC, DC, PULSE, PWL are in this library.
-The parameter values to all the sources added in the schematic can be given through 'Source Details' tab in the KiCad-To-Ngspice window. - Ngspice Model:Ngspice has in-built model such as basic logic gates, flip-flops, gain, summer, buffer, DAC and ADC blocketc. which can be utilised while building a circuit. eSim allows to add and modify Ngspice model parameter through Ngspice Model tab. - Device Modeling: Devices like Diode, JFET, MOSFET, IGBT, MOS etc used in the circuit can be modeled using device model libraries. eSim also provides editing and adding new model libraries.
+- Type of analysis such as AC or DC or Transient - Values for analysis - Source Details: eSim sources are added from eSim_Sources library.
+Source such as SINE, AC, DC, PULSE are in this library.
+The parameter values to all the sources added in the schematic can be given through 'Source Details'. - Ngspice Model: Ngspice has in-built model such as flipflop(D,SR,JK,T), gain, summer etc. which can be utilised while building a circuit. eSim allows to add and modify Ngspice model parameter through Ngspice Model tab. - Device Modeling: Devices like Diode, JFET, MOSFET, IGBT, MOS etc used in the circuit can be modeled using device model libraries. eSim also provides editing and adding new model libraries.
 While converting KiCad to Ngspice, these library files are added to the corresponding devices used in the circuit. - Subcircuits: eSim allows you to build subcircuits.
 The subcircuits can again have components having subcircuits and so on.
 This enables users to build commonly used circuits as subcircuits and then use it across circuits.
 The subcircuits are added to the main circuits using this facility.
 We can also edit already existing subcircuits.